iotbits-us/mbox.iotbits.net/docs/introduction.md

 ### Main Features

 * Wi-Fi Ready
-* Embedded WebUI for easy installation and maintenance
+* Embedded Web-UI for easy installation and maintenance
 * Uses a JSON file as manifest to easily add new modbus slaves